ORGANIC GROWTH

 MILDEW

-The presence of mildew in your shower is not only unattractive but also poses health risks, and the same applies to mildew on your roof.
+The presence of mildew in your shower is not only unattractive but also poses health risks, and the same applies to mildew on the outside.
 Roofs lacking effective drainage systems are particularly susceptible to mildew, which proliferates swiftly in warm, damp environments.
 Typically, mildew appears as light gray, pink, or black patches.